tsmacdonald/wizard-professor/README.md

 * Using Good-Turing smoothing instead of Laplace smoothing.
 * Tweaking `*alpha*` and `*edit-tolerance*` further.
 * Incorporating different edit distances when choosing between candidates (somehow finding p-values for each edit-distance and incorporating that into the trigram probability).
+* Gracefully degrading to a bigram model if there is insufficient data in the trigram model